SONOMA COUNTY FOREST RESILIENCE & WOOD PRODUCTS CAMPUS

 IMPLEMENTATION

-Sonoma County has historical infrastructure that is presently available to establish a Forest Resilience & Wood Products Campus.
-In service to forest restoration, jobs, and climate-smart wood product creation, this Bay Area facility will provide a means for forestland owners and managers to increase annual treatment goals from 2,800 to 10,400 as referenced in our report “Assessing the Viability of Wood Recovery & Utilization in Sonoma County.”
+Sonoma County has historical infrastructure that is presently available to establish a Forest Resilience & Wood Products Campus located in western Sonoma County.
+In service to forest restoration, jobs, and climate-smart wood product creation, this Bay Area facility will provide a means for forestland owners and managers to increase annual treatment goals from 2,800 to get closer to the State-legislated goal of 10,400 as referenced in our report.

 RFS is presently working to secure this site to enable our expansion and we invite you to contact us if you are interested in partnering on this exciting opportunity.